Be Cautious While Tying Your Dog in the Backyard

 What is Your Purpose for Tethering Your Dog?

 People tie up their dogs for a number of reasons, but we feel confident that each problem that has motivated the dog’s owner to tie has a better, safer solution.
+And Whole Dog Journal isn't the only source that will tell you this.

 For example, some dog owners have perfectly serviceable fenced yards but don’t want Digger excavating in the garden or defecating on the manicured lawn.
 The dog ends up on a chain.